Terminal-2 icon

 Analyze payment data to anticipate needs and identify trends.

 • Shopper origin data show where your shoppers come from.
-If many are tourists, you could decide to add signage in other languages, offer currency conversion, and support the payment methods that those tourists are used to in their country.
+If many are tourists, you could decide to add signage in other languages, offer currency conversion, and support the payment methods that those tourists are used to in their country/region.

 • If you investigate how many repeat shoppers you have and what they spend their money on, you can decide what items to keep in stock for your regular shoppers.